NBISweden/module-r-intro-dm-practices/_episodes/04-dplyr.md

 This addresses a common problem with R in that all operations are conducted in-memory and thus the amount of data you can work with is limited by available memory.
-The database connections essentially remove that limitation in that you can connect to a database of many hundreds of GB, conduct queries on it directly, and pull back into R only what you need for analysis.
+The database connections essentially remove this limitation in that you can connect to a database of many hundreds of GB, conduct queries on it directly, and pull back into R only what you need for analysis.